 Benefit #3: Cleaner and safer

 The specific microorganisms used in the fermentation process prevent molds’ appearance and growth, making the coffee beans stay fresher for longer without affecting the quality and ensuring the coffee drinking experience.
 Roasted coffee is cleaner and safer.

 By controlling the fermentation conditions, producers can alter the taste and aroma of coffee to reduce bitterness and increase the overall quality of the coffee.

 Benefit #5: Fewer tannins

 The tannins you find in coffee, tea, wine, and other foods, give your teeth their yellow color due to their unique chemical structure.
 However, fermented coffee has a significantly lower tannin content, reducing the damage caused to your teeth and maintaining your beautiful smile.

 Benefit #6: Relieves stress with less caffeine

-The coffee fermentation method described above has many similarities with the decaffeinated process that you often find on the market.
-According to experimentally, the caffeine in coffee is reduced by about 30% compared to regular coffee, helping to reduce the amount of caffeine in coffee.
-You can comfortably enjoy without worrying about heart palpitations every time you want this favorite drink.
+The coffee fermentation method described above is similar to the decaffeinated process you often find on the market.
+According to experimentally, the caffeine in coffee is reduced by about 30% compared to regular coffee, helping to reduce the caffeine in coffee.
+You can comfortably enjoy without worrying about heart palpitations whenever you want this favorite drink.

 Does fermented coffee taste different?